 Coway AP-1512HH practical air purifier

-This air purifier has an ionizing system, but the good thing is that it can be turned off and the company representatives confirm that the ozone created by the Coway is very minimal.
+This air purifier has an ionizing system, but the good thing is that it can be turned off.
+The company representatives confirm that the ozone created by the Coway is very minimal.
 The best thing is that it is very quiet.

 |Perfect for small rooms||Cannot cover large rooms|

 These are some of the best air purifiers on the market.
-They all have a different level of air purification that depends on the price and the model, but you can still have purified air in your home that will improve the quality of life without spending too much money.
+They all have a different air purification level that depends on the price and the model, but you can still have purified air in your home to improve the quality of life without spending too much money.

 Your pillows and mattresses should have covers that are resistant to dust mites.
-Even so, you should wash your loose beddings at least once a week to get any stray allergens out.
+Even so, it would help if you washed your loose beddings at least once a week to get any stray allergens out.
 The water for washing them should be at least 54°C or 130°F to kill any harmful elements.
 It’s recommended that you get hypoallergenic materials for bedding instead of wool covers or feather/down fillings.

 If you’re prone to allergies, your bedroom floors shouldn’t have carpeting.
 The same goes for all the other rooms.
 Go with area rugs instead or switch to wooden/linoleum.
 If carpeting is unavoidable, it’s best to go with a low-pile option and shampoo it regularly.
-You should also consider investing in a vacuum with a true HEPA filter that could catch the smallest allergen particles and trap them inside.
+It would help if you also considered investing in a vacuum with a true HEPA filter that could catch the smallest allergen particles and trap them inside.

 Curtains or Blinds

 Don’t go for blinds that could trap allergens like dust, pollen, or spores.
 These could be released into the air when dusted.
 Instead, invest in washable cotton or synthetic curtains.
-Any horizontal binds should preferably be replaced by washable roller shades.
+Washable roller shades should preferably replace any horizontal binds.

 If you have air conditioning, keep the windows shut in the hot pollen season.
 Any mold or condensation should be cleaned from the windows as soon as possible.